 We are seeking information from qualified and experienced Respondents on how to manage and provide maintenance (preventative and corrective) and warranty (full lifecycle) to Con Edison’s existing Ozone Park Energy Storage Station located at 106-51 98th Street Ozone Park, NY, 11417.

 Con Edison is currently expanding the Ozone Park’s functionalities from Summer Load Relief support to also include New York Independent System Operator (NYISO) market participation.
 Therefore, Con Edison is also seeking information on how to monitor, dispatch, and control the Ozone Park station during (NYISO) market operations.
 In addition, the purpose of this Request for Information is to gain an understanding of potential market solutions that can be utilized and/or implemented with the Ozone Park system.

 Proposals due from qualified respondents: May 1, 2021

 How to Apply

-Please refer to the following guides and submit the required documentation:
+Please review the following guide and submit the required documentation.

 Nevins Street Make Ready Project

 We are interested in proposals from parties who can build, own, and operate energy-storage facilities in Brooklyn load pockets.

 We want to empower the energy storage market by converting vacant, company-owned properties into energy storage facilities.
 By providing electrical infrastructure, we aim to lower interconnection hurdles and offset costs.